How to Get Disability Benefits in Maryland

 Serves the Cambridge field office

-Maryland offers rehabilitation services through its Division of Rehabilitation Services (DORS).
-DORS assists disabled individuals with job training and job placement and life skills.
-DORS also works with the SSA to determine eligibility for SSI and SSDI.
+If you're coming off of short-term disability benefits and need help readjusting to employment or you're on Social Security benefits and want to re-enter the workforce, Maryland offers vocational rehabilitation services through its Division of Rehabilitation Services (DORS).
+DORS assists disabled individuals with training, job placement and life skills.
 For more information, visit the DORS website.

 Boost Your Chance of Being Approved